 Assessment should take place at key points, for example, by asking open questions to check knowledge as the session progresses (ones that begin with who, what, when, where, why and how).

 Try to use the PPP (Pose, Pause, Pick) method when asking questions.
 Pose a question, pause for a second or two, then pick a learner to answer.
-This allows everyone to think of an answer, rather than stopping listening if you mentioned the name of a particular learner beforehand.
+This allows everyone to think of an answer, rather than refraining from listening because you mentioned the name of a particular learner beforehand.
 If you have a small group, you could plan to ask one open question to each learner.
 You might like to plan what questions you will ask in advance and have a list of names you can cross off when asked.

 If you are assessing group activities, you will need to determine what each individual has achieved.

 Once you have assessed that learning has taken place, you can give feedback to your learners in a constructive way.
 If you don’t, they won’t know if they have been successful or not.
-Assessment should not be in isolation from teaching and learning and feedback should not demoralise your learner.
+Assessment should not be in isolation from teaching and learning and feedback should not demoralise your learners.

 If you are unsure of how to end your session, you can repeat your aim (which should have been achieved) and then say Thank you, I’ve enjoyed my session with you today.
 This will indicate to your group you have finished.
 Make sure you tidy the area afterwards.
+Try and refrain from saying things like 'I'm glad that's over'.
+Just remember you are a professional and, as such, you should end your session in a professional way.

 Information leaflets and handouts regarding assessment can be located on this page.